adamaviv/ic220-s19/units/unit_02.md

 that a labeled instructions, like `L2`, is executed in sequence with the one above it.
 If the else-branch is taken, then we execute the `sub` instruction followed by the remainder of the code.
-Labels do not effect control, but are rather points by which we can jump from other instructions.
+Labels do not affect control, but are rather points by which we can jump from other instructions.
 Labeled instructions still execute in sequence.

 Another item to notice with a jump instruction is that it is yet